secretlycarl/onboarderr/README.md

 From the project directory, choose one of the following options:

 ## Docker Compose (Recommended for Most Users)
 A `compose.yml` file is included for use with Docker Compose.
-Complete your first time setup as above, then run:

-    docker compose up -d
+Before running `docker compose up -d`, see below

 ### Mounting Drives for Storage Bars
 To display storage bars for specific drives (e.g., E: and F: on Windows, or /mnt/e and /mnt/f on Linux), you must: